-"....starting at about 17 months, children begin to get something out of live video interaction with real people"

-- Lauren J. Myers

-Lauren J. Myers, Rachel B. LeWitt, Renee E. Gallo, Nicole M. Maselli.
+"....starting at about 17 months, children begin to get something out of live video interaction with real people" - Lauren J. Myers Lauren J. Myers, Rachel B. LeWitt, Renee E. Gallo, Nicole M. Maselli.
 2016.
 Baby FaceTime: can toddlers learn from online video chat?
 Developmental Science.

-(5) speech is repetitious (easier to remember when you have a short attention span) (Hills 2013)

-(6) adults will often expand children's utterances (learning how to convey the meaning they want by example)
+Properties of motherese (speech adults use with children): (5) speech is repetitious (easier to remember when you have a short attention span) (Hills 2013) (6) adults will often expand children's utterances (learning how to convey the meaning they want by example) "Milk."

-"Milk."
 "You want some milk?"

-(7) child-directed speech is tuned to the level of linguistic complexity the child can handle until around age five (Yurovsky, Doyle, & Frank 2016) - it's easiest to absorb information if it's neither too simple or too complex
+Properties of motherese (speech adults use with children): (7) child-directed speech is tuned to the level of linguistic complexity the child can handle until around age five (Yurovsky, Doyle, & Frank 2016) - it's easiest to absorb information if it's neither too simple or too complex

-The importance of speech directed at children

-Vouloumanos & Waxman (2014):
+The importance of speech directed at children Vouloumanos & Waxman (2014):

-Child-directed speech scaffolds lots of knowledge

-Vouloumanos: "...listening to speech promotes the babies' acquisition of the fundamental cognitive and social psychological capacities that form the foundation for subsequent learning."
+Child-directed speech scaffolds lots of knowledge Vouloumanos: "...listening to speech promotes the babies' acquisition of the fundamental cognitive and social psychological capacities that form the foundation for subsequent learning."
 What kinds of things?